lox/pheasant/docs/gettingstarted.rst

       }
     }

 Properties are mapped to the same named column in the database.
-See :doc:`mapping/types` for more about what types are available and their parameters.
+See :doc:`types` for more about what types are available and their parameters.

 Creating Tables
 ---------------